jiandamonique/Spotify-Discography-Exporter/README.md

 Fill in:
 App name: ex:  "My Music Export"
 App description: ex: Exporting my  catalog
-Redirect URI: paste in https://localhost:8888/callback (will not be used -it's  a required field) Which API/SDKs are you planning to use? check only "Web API" Agree to the Developer Terms of Service checkbox if you have not yet (you likely cannot code until you do) Click Save
+Redirect URL: paste in https://localhost:8888/callback (will not be used -it's  a required field) Which API/SDKs are you planning to use? check only "Web API" Agree to the Developer Terms of Service checkbox if you have not yet (you likely cannot code until you do) Click Save